-Hypertrophic scar; Keloid scar; Scar - hypertrophic
+Keloid scar; Scar - keloid

 Keloids can form after skin injuries from:

-Keloids are most common in people ages 10 to 20, and in African Americans, Asians, and Hispanics.
+Keloids are most common in people younger than 30.
+Black people, Asians, and Hispanics are more prone to developing keloids.
 Keloids often run in families.
-Sometimes a person may not know what injury caused a keloid to form.
+Sometimes, a person may not recall what injury caused a keloid to form.

 A keloid may be:

-A keloid will tan darker than the skin around it if exposed to sun during the first year after it forms.
+A keloid will tan darker than the skin around it if exposed to the sun during the first year after it forms.
 The darker color may not go away.

 Your doctor will look at your skin to see if you have a keloid.
 A skin biopsy may be done to rule out other types of skin growths (tumors).

 Keloids often do not need treatment.
-If the keloid bothers you, these things can be done to reduce the size:
+If the keloid bothers you, discuss your concern with a skin doctor (dermatologist).
+The doctor may recommend these treatments to reduce the size of the keloid:

-Sometimes these treatments cause the keloid scar to become larger.
+These treatments, especially surgery, sometimes cause the keloid scar to become larger.

 Keloids usually are not harmful to your health, but they may affect how you look.
-Sometimes they become smaller, flatter, and less noticeable over time.

-Call your health care provider if:
+Contact your health care provider if:

 When you are in the sun:

-Continue to follow these steps for at least 6 months after injury or surgery for an adult, or up to 18 months for a child.
+Continue to follow these steps for at least 6 months after injury or surgery for adults.
+Children may need up to 18 months of prevention.

-Imiquimod cream can be used to prevent keloids from forming after surgery, or from returning after they are removed.
+Imiquimod cream may help prevent keloids from forming after surgery.
+The cream may also prevent keloids from returning after they are removed.

-Last reviewed on: 11/12/2014
+Last reviewed on: 11/18/2022